tayruxin/tp/docs/UserGuide.md

 **Format:** `edit INDEX [c/COMPANY_NAME] [n/RECRUITER_NAME] [r/ROLE] [s/APPLICATION_STATUS] [d/DEADLINE] [e/EMAIL] [p/PHONE_NUMBER] [pr/PRIORITY]`

->`INDEX` must be a positive integer (i.e. 1, 2, 3, ...) and should not exceed the number of companies in the list.
-It should also be less than the maximum allowed integer (i.e. less than or equal to 2147483647). <br>
+> `INDEX` must be a positive integer less than or equal to the maximum integer (i.e., 1, 2, 3, ..., 2147483647).
+It must also not be greater than the number of companies in the list.
 >
 > At least one of the optional parameters must be provided.